 Greece operates as a presidential parliamentary republic, according to its Constitution.
-The Prime Minister is the head of the government.
-Legislative powers belong to the Hellenic Parliament.
+The Prime Minister is the head of the government while legislative powers belong to the Hellenic Parliament.
 There are 300 Members of Parliament, each elected for a four-year term.
 Much like the United States, Greece has a judiciary branch, which is separate from its legislative and executive branches.
 The Hellenic Parliament is located in the Old Royal Palace, the first royal palace of modern Greece, at Syntagma Square in Athens.

 Greece's Parliamentary System

 Parliament acts as the legislative branch in Greece, with 300 members elected by votes of proportional representation by its constituents.
 A party must have a nationwide vote tally of at least 3 percent in order to elect members of Parliament.
 Greece's system is a bit different and more complex than other parliamentary democracies such as the United Kingdom.

 Parliament elects the president, who serves a five-year term.
 Greek law limits presidents to only two terms.
 Presidents can grant pardons and declare war, but a parliamentary majority is needed to ratify these actions, and most other actions Greece's president performs.
 The formal title of Greece's president is President of the Hellenic Republic.

 Prokopios Pavlopoulos, commonly shortened to Prokopis, became president of Greece in 2015.
 A lawyer and university professor, Pavlopoulos had served as the country's Minister of the Interior from 2004 to 2009.

 He was preceded in office by Karolos Papoulias.